 - Use images or videos to grab people’s attention and make your ad more engaging.

-Google Ads Metrics
+Keeping an Eye on Google Ads Metrics

 - Cost-per-click (CPC): This is the amount you pay each time someone clicks on your ad.
 A lower CPC means you’re getting more value for your money.